aimms/user-guide/aimms-ide/Aimms/Options/Project/Directories/Directories_-_Backup_files.rst

-The specified folder name is relative to the project folder (i.e. the folder in which the .prj file is located).
+The specified folder name is relative to the project folder (i.e. the folder in which the .aimms file is located).
 In end-user situations this folder may not be writable, so then you must specify some other folder location.

 To help you in specifying a valid writable location for this folder, you can use names of environment variables in this specification.